unicode-org/message-format-wg/spec/syntax.md

 #### Reserved

-**_Reserved_** annotations start with a reserved character and are intended for future standardization as well as private implementation use.
+**_Reserved_** annotations start with a reserved character and are intended for future standardization.
 A _reserved_ _annotation_ MAY be empty or contain arbitrary text.
-This allows maximum flexibility in future standardization, as future definitions are expected to define additional semantics and constraints on the contents of these _annotations_.
+This allows maximum flexibility in future standardization, as future definitions MAY define additional semantics and constraints on the contents of these _annotations_.
 A _reserved_ _annotation_ does not include trailing whitespace.

-Implementations MAY define their own meaning and semantics for _reserved_ annotations that start with the U+0026 AMPERSAND `&` or U+005E CIRCUMFLEX ACCENT `^` characters.
 Implementations MUST NOT assign meaning or semantics to an _annotation_ starting with `reserved-start`: these are reserved for future standardization.